Washington Glass School: History

 Co-Founder Tim Tate's glass sculpture at the 2000 Artomatic art event was acquired by the Smithsonian American Art Museum for the Renwick Gallery's permanent collection.
 That sale also provided the funds that started the Washington Glass School.
 Erwin Timmers' artwork was also on exhibit at Artomatic, where after the show, they began to collaborate, later teaming up to start the Washington Glass School & Studio.
 Michael Janis joined the school in 2003, and became a Co-Director of the Washington Glass School in 2005.

 The school was initially located in the neighborhood where Nationals Park now stands, and as a result of the construction of the park, had to relocate to the current location in Mount Rainier, Maryland, just over the border with Washington, D.C.

 In 2008, Artomatic organized an exhibit that focused on how three "glass" cities approach the sculptural medium and hosted by the Washington Glass School.
 The collaborative show was titled "Glass 3″ referencing the invited glass centers of Washington, D.C., Toledo, Ohio, and Sunderland, England.

 The exhibit featured nearly 50 glass artists and created an international partnership and strong relationships that led to more international collaborative interactions.
 Tim Tate and Michael Janis' Fulbright Scholarships were both completed at the University of Sunderland and the UK's National Glass Centre.

+Hot Shop Heroes Program

+In 2025, the Washington Glass School hosted the second Washington, D.C.–area session of Hot Shop Heroes, an arts-based program originally developed by the Museum of Glass in Tacoma, Washington for military veterans.
+The ten-week workshop introduced participants to kiln-formed glass processes and basic steel fabrication, taught in collaboration with Washington Glass School instructors.
+According to WGS Co-Director Erwin Timmers, the program aimed to provide "a supportive environment for veterans to explore new materials and develop individual artistic approaches."